A blog for and by a community of professionals

 Dance the night away with the world’s greatest party band, The B-52s, and the romantic pop swagger of The Psychedelic Furs.
 It’s an end-of-the-season bash not to be missed, packed with your favorite hits, plus the Bowl’s spectacular fireworks!
 We’re hosting a picnic in the park, so there’s no need to rush with your busy day—we have it covered.
 We hope to see you there.

-On July 30, California CPAs, educators, nonprofits, community volunteers, legislators and financial professionals will come together with a common goal—to improve financial literacy.
+California CPAs, educators, nonprofits, community volunteers, legislators and financial professionals will come together July 30 with a common goal—to improve financial literacy.
 The 2015 California Financial Literacy Summit at the San Jose Marriott will provide free educational resources for teachers, volunteer training and opportunities to build connections within the California community to promote financial education and focus on how we can empower the next generation to better manage their finances through education.

 Join today and gain access to CalCPA's